mvadari/rippled/docs/sidechain/spec.md

   Optional (required for `XChainCreateAccountCommit` transactions only).
 * PublicKey: Public key used to verify the signature.
 * Signature: Signature bearing witness to the event on the other chain.
-* Event type: Type of event (XChainAccountCreate, XChainTransfer, SignatureProvided)
+* Event type: Type of event (XChainAccountCreate, XChainTransfer)
 * Event data: Data needed to recreate the message signed by the witness servers.
   The data depends on event.
 TBD.